Formed in North London in 1965, The Equals were a group of friends consisting of the original line-up,

 While Eddy was recovering, he decided to leave The Equals as a touring band, however, he continued to write and record with the band.

-During Eddy's absence, there were temporary guitarists to fulfill obligations including the talented David ‘Dzal’ Martin, who became a full-fledged member of The Equals and remains the lead guitarist today.
+During Eddy's absence, there were temporary guitarists to fulfill obligations including Jimmy Heynes, Rob Hendry and David ‘Dzal’ Martin, who became a permanent member of The Equals for 39 years.

-The Equals continued performing to sell-out audiences with original members Pat Lloyd (bass), Derv Gordon (vocals), Lincoln Gordon (guitar), Ronnie Telemacque (drums), and Rob Hendry (guitar).
+The Equals, when reformed consisted of; original founder members Pat Lloyd (bass), Derv Gordon (vocals), Lincoln Gordon (guitar), and Ronnie Telemacque (drums), and Rob Hendry (guitar).
 Lincoln Gordon left the band shortly after its reformation and in the same year David (Dzal) Martin – who had been a member between 1973 and 1975 rejoined permanently as lead guitarist.

-In the early ’90s, The Equals released their album “ROOTS” which to date is their last album released in 1995, mainly written by Pat Lloyd with contributions from David (Dzal) Martin.
+In the early ’90s, The Equals released their album “ROOTS” released in 1995, mainly written by Pat Lloyd with contributions from David (Dzal) Martin.

-In 1994 the song "Baby Come Back" refused to go away.
+In 1994 their number one hit worldwide, "Baby Come Back" refused to go away.
 The track returned when UB40 (featuring Pato Banton) scored an unexpected UK number one with their cover of the song.

-In 2002, The Hypertonics covered "Police On My Back" in concert, and in 2007, rapper Lethal Bizzle had a chart-topping entry of “Police On My Back”
+In 2002, The Hypertonics covered The Equals hit "Police On My Back" in concert, and in 2007, rapper Lethal Bizzle, also had a chart-topping entry of “Police On My Back”

 In the same year of 2017, The Equals' song, "Green Light", was covered by The Detroit Cobras, on their 2007 album Tied & True.